ignacio1511/Python-Telegram-Bot/README.md

 - gspread	for Goolge Sheets API connection

 ### Functionalities
-- Answers basic fitness-related questions
+- Predicts answers basic fitness-related questions
 - Displays a menu where users can download fitness content
 - Sends scheduled messages (defined in a Google Spreadsheet) to telegram group/channel